cht8687/react-text-collapse/README.md

   expandText: 'show less', // text to show when expanded
   minHeight: 100, // component height when closed
   maxHeight: 250 // expanded to
+  textStyle: { // pass the css for the collapseText and expandText here
+    color: "blue",
+    fontSize: "20px"
+  }
 }
 ```

 ## Development